TheovanKraay/spring-chatgpt-cassandra-mi/README.md

    1. Load private documents from your local disk.
    1. Split the text into chunks.
    1. Convert text chunks into embeddings
-   1. Save the embeddings into Cosmos DB Vector Store
+   1. Save the embeddings into the Cassandra v5.0 Vector Store
 1. Query flow (Web API)
    1. Convert the user's query text to an embedding.
    1. Query Top-K nearest text chunks from the Cosmos DB vector store (by cosine similarity).